-Detective Travis Wolfe is officially a part of two task forces, the West Virginia Internet Crimes Against Children Task Force (I.C.A.C.) and the West Virginia Cyber Crimes Task Force, which is established and funded by the FBI.
+Detective Travis Wolfe is officially a part of two task forces, the West Virginia Internet Crimes Against Children Task Force (I.C.A.C.) and the West Virginia Violent Crimes and Human Trafficking Task Force, which is established and funded by the FBI.
 Detective Wolfe is working with the FBI, ICE, WVU, Marshall, and State and local law enforcement agencies to protect our children.

-Detective Wolfe has over 400 hours of computer crime specific training and been conducting digital forensics investigations for approximately eight (8) years.
+Detective Wolfe has over 900 hours of computer crime specific training and has been conducting digital forensics investigations for approximately eight (18) years.
 He is one of only four (4) ACE certified forensic examiners in the State of West Virginia.
 Detective Wolfe has already assisted in hundreds of investigations with numerous successful prosecutions of offenders.
 Because of his work and the priority and support given to this crime by Chief Joe Martin, the Parkersburg Police Department has been designated the North-West Regional Processing Lab by the I.C.A.C.
 Task Force.
-Detective Wolfe is in the process of being deputized by the U.S. Marshal Service at this time.

 Detective Wolfe states, “At any given time within the city limits of Parkersburg, there are likely between forty (40) and fifty (50) people downloading child pornography.
 If the national statistics are applied to that number, 85% of those people are hands on sexual abusers, and of those, the average is twelve (12) to thirteen (13) victims per offender.
 I receive four (4) to five (5) cyber tips from the National Center for Missing and Exploited Children(N.C.M.E.C.) every month, consisting of cyber bullying to child pornography and solicitation.
 We work in conjunction with the Child Victim Identification Program (C.V.I.P.) to assist in identifying the victims of child pornography and exploitation, in an attempt to rescue these children.
 We have the capability of monitoring certain networks for the sharing and dissemination of child pornography.
 We conduct undercover chat investigations in an effort to apprehend child predators who are actively soliciting children during chat-room conversations.”